CODARcode/PerformanceAnalysis/sphinx/source/install_usage/install.rst

 Installation
 ************

 For x86 systems we provide pre-built docker images users can quickly start with their own TAU instrumented applications (See `Chimbuko docker <https://codarcode.github.io/Chimbuko/installation/docker.html>`_).
 Otherwise, we recommend that Chimbuko be installed via the `Spack package manager <https://spack.io/>`_.
-Below we provide instructions for installing Chimbuko on a typical Ubuntu desktop and also on the Summit computer.
+Below we provide instructions for installing Chimbuko on a typical Ubuntu desktop and also on the Summit and Crusher computers.
 Some details on installing Chimbuko in absence of Spack can be found in the :ref:`Appendix <manual_installation_of_chimbuko>`.

-In all cases, the first step is to download and install Spack following the instructions `here <https://github.com/spack/spack>`_ .
+The first step is to download and install Spack following the instructions `here <https://github.com/spack/spack>`_ .
 Note that installing Spack requires Python.

 We require Spack repositories for Chimbuko and for the Mochi stack: